Foreign Claims Act

 The two former Judge Advocates at Cravens & Noll are prepared to illuminate this process for you and navigate your claim through the process and expedite your recovery.

 Contact the Foreign Claims Act Attorneys at Cravens & Noll

 If you have questions regarding the complex aspects of the Foreign Claims Act, we can help.
 Our experienced attorneys can listen to the facts of your situation and provide educated legal advice on how best to proceed.
 Turn to the experienced Foreign Claims Act lawyers of Cravens & Noll.
-To schedule a free initial consultation, call 804-332-6161 or toll free at 866-547-6373, or simply contact us online.
+To schedule an initial consultation, call 804-332-6161 or toll free at 866-547-6373, or simply contact us online.